thiagoolsilva/twitterKtx/README.md

 This project cover only the api [standard Search Tweets](https://developer.twitter.com/en/docs/tweets/search/overview/standard).
 It is expected in the future to implement other API.

- ## Do you want to contribute?

- I'd love if you contribute.
-Go ahead and give it a try to check our [documentation]()

 ## Setup

 ### Create the required twitter.properties file